 We’re Primarily Donors

-First and foremost, we are donors.
+First and foremost, I am a donor.
 People dedicated and committed to the mission and purpose of nonprofits, which as you know is to serve!

 How Important Are Nonprofits?